Your local public servant in the produce aisle

 The U.S. presidency had the Bushes and Adamses, but Redmond has its own local leadership family dynasty: the Marchiones.

 Doreen Marchione, who passed away last week, served as Redmond mayor from 1984 to 1991.
-And her son John will step down after completing his second term later this year.
+And her son John will step down after completing his third term later this year.

 With primary election for local races on Tuesday, it’s fitting to reflect on the service of Marchione and the legions of other civic-minded people willing to serve in sometimes thankless local offices.